 “I am inspired to make pieces for the woman who sees jewelry no differently than the art she displays on the walls of her home.
 She appreciates beautiful things, but she’s not hungry for symbols of status and wealth.”

 Sara was never classically trained in jewelry making, therefore her approach to her craft is truly one-of-a-kind.
 Her signature textile-inspired technique is a glorious hybrid of artistic inspiration.
-Spectacular gemstones are showcased in shining, 18k gold jewelry that has the fluid, seductive feel of fabric.
+Spectacular gemstones are showcased in shining 18k gold; creating the fluid, seductive feel of fabric.

-Every Amáli jewel is handmade to precisely craft each element of the piece, down to individual gold head pins and jump rings.
+Every Amáli jewel is handmade to precisely craft each element, down to individual gold head pins and jump rings.
 Some designs are woven in a way that makes them feel like golden cloth.
-Other designs bear touches of textile in the form of braided details or chain embellishments.
+While others have more subtle textile influences in the form of braided details or chain embellishments.

 Sara’s philosophy is that jewelry should be comfortable and easy to wear.
 These treasures are meant to be enjoyed every day, rather than being tucked away in a safe.